yz14689/DSNP_Capstone/README.md

 # Project Name: Capstone
    Udacity Data Scientist Nanodegree - Dog Breed Identification using Convolutional Neural Networks

-## Data source
+## Data source:
-Provided within the project by Udacity
+   Keras and other data provided within the project by Udacity

-## Python libraries used:
+## Python libraries:
    See requirements.txt

 ## Project Definition:
    This project is to create a Convolutional Neural Networks model to complete two jobs: